 If you have been keeping some cash in reserve, market volatility could be an opportunity to consider investments that you previously thought were too expensive.
 Often the market overly punishes certain areas as panicking investors sell everything they can.
 This can present opportunities.

 If you are thinking about investing but are nervous of the current conditions, one way to counter market ups and downs, as well as take some of the stress out of investing, is to contribute money at regular intervals, say once a month, rather than a lump sum in one go.
 The advantage of dripping money into the market is that you don’t need to worry about market timing.
 The strategy can even turn market volatility to your advantage as you average down if prices fall further.
+There’s more on this in my article on regular investing here.

-Get you plan on track
+Get your plan on track

 When you invest in the stock market you are buying into stakes in companies.
 As a shareholder, you participate in the growth of the business if it does well and often receive a share of the profits through dividend payments.
 Sharing in the profits and growth of companies means your capital is potentially exposed to losses, but over long periods of time history shows that investors often benefit from taking these risks.
 Striking the right balance between risk and reward is something every investor must consider and revisit periodically – it’s important that you make the most of your money, but without losing sleep over it!